Browse by Medical Category

 Call to request an appointment or refer a patient:

-Esophagectomy is a surgery that involves removing the esophagus, the tube that connects the mouth and stomach, and the top part of the stomach.
-A portion of the stomach is then pulled up into the chest and connected to the remaining, healthy portion of the esophagus or pharynx, creating a "new" esophagus.
-Massachusetts General Hospital is one of the few facilities in Boston offering a minimally invasive esophagectomy, in addition to the standard open esophagectomy.
+Esophagectomy is a surgical procedure that involves removing part of, or the entire, diseased esophagus (the tube that connects the mouth and the top part of the stomach).
+A portion of the stomach is then pulled up into the chest and connected to the remaining, healthy portion of the esophagus or pharynx (throat), creating a new esophagus.
+Massachusetts General Hospital is one of the few facilities in Boston offering minimally invasive esophagectomy, in addition to standard open esophagectomy.